Razikus/immufs/README.md

 ## Auditing
-To enable full potential of immufs and immudb you should always consider external auditor that will constantly / on scheduled routing verify your database.
+To enable full potential of immufs and immudb you should always consider external auditor that will constantly / on scheduled time verify your database.